There are a range of practical ways you can put the competency framework into action.

 Here are some ideas about how the framework can support peer-to-peer discussions, self-reflection, inform HR processes and as part of an in-depth review.

-If you want to review in more depth the money guidance your organisation delivers, you can use our Self-Development tool
+If you want to review in more depth the money guidance your organisation delivers, you can use our mapping and development tool for organisations

-Use our self-development tool for money guidance providers
+Use our mapping and development tool for organisations

-We’ve created a four-step process and a tool (built in Excel and coming soon) to help you review the money guidance your organisation delivers and identify areas for development.
+We’ve created a four-step process and a tool with a guide to help you review the money guidance your organisation delivers and identify areas for development.
 It can be used flexibly to meet your needs and revisited over time.

 1. Map your money guidance provision

 The first step is to map the money guidance your organisation delivers against the breadth and depth of the competency framework.
-The self-development tool helps you:
+The mapping and development tool for organisations helps you:

 - identify the competencies involved in the money guidance your organisation delivers;